geekskool/teleport/README.md

 # Teleport

-## A Command line Telnet client with opitons for HTTP, FTP and SMTP built in Python
+## A Command line Telnet client with options for HTTP, FTP and SMTP built in Python

 ### Run